AnyueRae/INFO-550-Final-Project-Renv/README.md

 The link to my repository on GitHub is: https://github.com/AnyueRae/INFO-550-Final-Project-Renv.
 Fork and clone the repository so that you can make changes to the code.
 Confirm that the `renv` package is installed by running `"renv" %in% row.names(installed.packages())`.
 Then, restore the package library using `renv::restore()`.
 After the changes are made, run `renv::snapshot()` to update the lock file.
 Finally, make a new commit, and push them to GitHub.

+##Docker

+Docker image is available on: .
+Use docker build -t project_image . to build the image.
+Run make final_report/report.html to build the compiled final report.